 We were the first company in the retail sector to join the Construction Plastics Green Deal agreement.
 The goal of the agreement is to promote the circular economy of plastics by reducing the use of plastic and promoting the recycling of plastic in the construction industry.
 We have also joined the SUP Green Deal, which aims at reducing the consumption of portion packaging.
 Under this agreement, we are reducing the amount of single-use plastics in portion packaging in the grocery trade and developing new packaging solutions with our partners.

-The Circular Economy Agreement also includes the services of a circular economy manager who visits 150-170 K-stores annually.
-The manager trains the personnel in circular economy and helps the K-retailer to identify and plan waste management improvement activities, and makes sure the waste management is implemented according to the new waste act.
+The Circular Economy Agreement also includes the services of a circular economy manager who visits some 150 K-stores annually.
+The manager trains the personnel in circular economy and helps the K-retailer to identify and plan waste management improvement activities, and makes sure the waste management is implemented according to the waste act.
 This ensures that the waste management is done according to law and is cost-effective.
 Cost-effective waste management solutions improve, for example, plastic, paper and cardboard recycling, and reduce the amount of mixed waste.

 In 2023, we started to implement the separate collection of plastic packaging generated in K-food stores, K-Rauta stores and Onninen stores.
 Thanks to improvements made to the separate collection of new plastic packaging fractions and clear plastic film, a total of 17% more plastic waste was collected in 2023 than in the previous year.